Royal Hong Kong Regiment

-During the imperial age, home defence units were raised in various British colonies with the intention of allowing regular army units tied up on garrison duty to be deployed elsewhere.
-These units were generally organised along British Army lines.
-The first locally raised militia in Hong Kong was the Hong Kong Volunteers, a forerunner of what was to become the Royal Hong Kong Regiment (The Volunteers).
+During the Imperial era, home defence units were raised in various British colonies to enable regular army units to be deployed elsewhere.
+These colonial forces were generally organised along British Army lines.
+The first locally raised militia in Hong Kong was the Hong Kong Volunteers, a forerunner of what became the Royal Hong Kong Regiment (The Volunteers).
+Members of this unit fought during the Battle of Hong Kong in 1941, suffering 289 killed or missing in action.